the-real-i9/i9chat-server/README.md

 ### Open DM Messaging Stream

-This stream (endpoint) is where the client *sends messages* and *receives delivery acknowledgements* for a particular DM chat (identified by the parameter, `:dm_chat_id`, at the last segment of the URL).
+This stream (endpoint) is where the client *sends messages* and *receives delivery acknowledgements* for a particular DM chat (identified by the `:dm_chat_id` parameter at the last segment of the URL).

 This stream (endpoint) should be opened (accessed) as soon as the client enters a DM chat session, and closed when the client leaves this session off to another, whose stream also opens for messaging.